 Job Creation Tax Credit (JCTC)

-Note: Beginning January 1, 2018, eligible businesses may receive a credit of $3,000 per job ($5,000 per job in a revitalization area).
-The Maryland Department of Commerce can certify up to $4 million in credits each year; businesses will be certified on a first-come, first-served basis.
+Note: The Maryland Department of Commerce can certify up to $4 million in credits each year; businesses will be certified on a first-come, first-served basis.

-As of January 1, 2018, Caroline County businesses must add at least 10 jobs to be eligible for this incentive (60 jobs are required prior to this date).
+Caroline County businesses must add at least 10 qualifying positions to be eligible for this incentive.
 Qualifying positions must be full-time and paid at least 120% of State minimum wage.
 “Revitalization areas” include enterprise zones and sustainable communities.

 More Jobs for Marylanders – Manufacturing Tax Credit